Teaching Pittsburgh Comedy for over 10 years!

 This eight-week class focuses on one of the most critical elements of great improv: scenework.
 Building on the foundations and skills of Improv 101, here we focus on starting scenes with decisive initiations and confident stage presence.
 Agreement and group mind will be taken to the next level as well as working on character development and emotional investment.
 Trusting yourself as well as your scene partner is the first step towards great scene work.
 Improv 102 concludes with a class performance showcasing the skills of building strong scenes.

-Prerequisites: Improv 101 or approval of submitted prerequisite exception form.
+Prerequisites: Improv 101 or approval of submitted prerequisite exemption form.

 This class addresses one of the most common points of confusion for improv students: how do I find and play “the game of the scene?”
 By focusing on game and pattern for eight weeks, this class will give you the tools you need to kick up the humor quotient of any short form game or longform set you perform.
 Improv 103 is also a fantastic class for seasoned improvisers who feel they’re in a slump and want to sharpen up, or performers returning to the craft after some time away.